adaptemy-repo/adaptemy-heat/qoe-transformer-clip/README.md

-# Saliency-guided viewport quality assessment
+# On the Use of ViT Embeddings for Blind Omnidirectional Video Quality Assessment Based on  Saliency-guided Viewport Extraction

 This repository evaluates video quality using saliency-selected viewports and BRISQUE.
 Start in the project root, then change to `code/` as shown below.